The planar $3$-colorable subgroup $\mathcal{E}$ of Thompson's group $F$ and its even part: Quasi-regular representations and closed subgroups

+We now work towards a description of $\CEE$ (the even part of $\CE$, Definition \ref{defCEE}) in terms of stabiliser subgroups.
 Consider a rooted binary planar tree $T$.
 We draw it in the upper-half plane with its leaves on the $x$-axis and the root on the line $y=1$.
 Given a vertex of a tree, there exists a unique minimal path from the root of the tree to the vertex.
 This path is made by a collection of left and right edges, and may be represented by a word in the letters $\{0,1\}$ ($0$ stands for a left edge, $1$ for a right edge).
-An easy inductive argument on the number of vertices shows that the strip bounded by the line $y=1$ and the $x$-axis is always $3$-colourable.
+An easy inductive argument on the number of vertices shows that the upper-half plane is always $3$-colorable.
 We adopt the same convention as in Convention \ref{conventionCE}, that is, the region above of the root is colored with $0$, the region below the root is coloured with $1$.
 After this choice, there is a unique coloring of the strip.

 Given a vertex $v$ of $T$, we denote by $\tilde\omega(v)$ the color of the region to the left of $v$.
 We call $\tilde\omega(\cdot)$ the weight associated with $T$.
 The weight $\tilde\omega$ can be actually defined on the infinite binary rooted planar tree $\CT_2$.
 Any rooted planar binary tree can be seen as rooted sub-tree of $\CT_2$ and the restriction of the weight of $\CT_2$ to the vertices of $T$ is then the weight of $\CT_2$.
 Vertices of $\CT_2$ can be viewed as finite binary words $\{0, 1\}^*$.
 Therefore, we have a function $\tilde\omega: \{0, 1\}^*\to \IZ_3$.
 When we consider a tree diagram $(T_+,T_-)$, we denote by $\tilde\omega_+(\cdot)$ and $\tilde\omega_-(\cdot)$ the weights associated with the top tree and the bottom tree (after a reflection about the $x$-axis), respectively.